ReDetection/vkradio/README.md

 After some failures with implementing via real shoutcast radio, I've decided to implement it in easiest way, so here it is.

 ## Usage
 To shout with vkradio just open <github.io URL>, login via VK.com and put your search request in the search bar at the bottom and hit return.
-New page will open with unique radio id (you can share it with your listeners) and search results at the bottom.
+On the new page there will be a link (you can share it with your listeners) and search results at the bottom.
 First link near every row will play audiotrack only for you, second one — for you and your listeners.

-If you're listener, so you should put given id in the first box on instead of second, hit return and enjoy.
+If you're listener, so just open the link you have in any modern browser and enjoy.

 ## License